JacobGerber17/chatarang/README.md

 # Chatarang

+## Day 7 Homework

+Add support for multiple rooms/channels. _Hint_: The first argument to base.syncstate should be different for each room/channel.

+Don't forget to make sidebar links work!

+### Super Mega Bonus Credit

+Add direct messages too

+### Super Mega Bonus Credit Hyper Fighting

+Use firebase authentication when signing in users. _Hint_: Google authentication is the easiest method

 ## Day 6 Homework

 * Create and style more components, based on the 'chat-static' content.
 There should be ~1 CSS file per component